Phlammariont/nevotip/README.md

 Nevo Tip 0.2.0
 ================
 A jQuery plugin that shows a tooltip when exist a new feature.
+There is a demo here: http://jsfiddle.net/Garethderioth/rsecZ/1/

 How to use?